 Personal guarantees are typically worded to avoid ambiguity or uncertainty over liability if the worst-case scenario materialised and a company can’t repay a loan.
 Lenders take great care to lower their risk and avoid any legal objection if a guarantee is called in.

 This is why you need to seek professional guidance on how to proceed, as personal guarantees differ in their requirements and levels of liability.
-There may be flaws in the terms and conditions that render it partially or wholly unenforceable – changing the terms without advising you, for example.
+There may be flaws in the terms and conditions that render it partially or wholly unenforceable, for example, changing the terms without advising you.